ch007m/my-stonesoup/pipeline/README.md

 ## How to play with Tekton PipelineAsCode

-- Create a kind cluster where you deply an ingress controller and docker registry
+- Create a kind cluster where you deploy an ingress controller and docker registry
 ```bash
 VM_IP=10.0.76.167
 curl -s -L "https://raw.githubusercontent.com/snowdrop/k8s-infra/main/kind/kind.sh" | bash -s install --delete-kind-cluster